 Auto Configure - Attempts to automatically detect and configure the display to the display layout on the Windows desktop.
-In most cases this will configure the correct relationship, but in some cases it may be necessary to manually configure the display.
+In most cases this will correctly configure the correct relationship, but in some cases it may be necessary to manually configure.

 Test Monitor - Tests the communications with the currently selected display.
-Clicking this button will send a command to flash the display power indicator LED, either between green and blue or on and off (depending on the display model).
-If the wrong display flashes, then change the monitor associated with the display by selecting it in the listbox.
+Clicking this button will send a command to flash the display power indicator LED either between green and blue, or on and off (depending on the display model).
+If the wrong display flashes, then change the monitor associated with the display by using the listboxes to select.